Keith and Dufftown Railway (GNoSR): The Speyside Railway

-The proposed Forres to Perth line of the Inverness and Perth Junction Railway was becoming a reality; it opened in 1863.
+The proposed Forres to Perth line of the Inverness and Perth Junction Railway (I&PJR) was becoming a reality; it opened in 1863.
 The GNoSR saw this as a threat that might be turned into an opportunity if it could connect into the line itself.
 It therefore encouraged the promotion of the Speyside Railway, which was to run from Dufftown through Craigellachie and Grantown to Boat of Garten, approaching Aviemore on the I&PJR.

 All these schemes came together so that in July 1863, the Speyside Railway opened, and connected with the newly opened Morayshire extension at Craigellachie; for a time the station there was known as Speyside Junction.
 So the GNoSR, controlling these satellites, had access to Elgin and to the main line south to Perth.
 However if the objective was to by-pass the obstructive Inverness companies, there was a major problem: the Boat of Garten connection was at the whim of the I&PJR.
 (Indeed the southward conveyance of traffic was also subject to that company's pleasure.)

 For some time the Speyside Railway – in reality the GNoSR – came no further south than Abernethy for three years, finally being connected at Boat of Garten on 1 August 1866.